 Delaware is a small state, but we are not immune to the global challenges of autism.

-We estimate that there are about 1,800 individuals with autism in Delaware – a conservative figure based on public reporting from state agencies.
 Unfortunately it is impossible for us to provide an exact figure on the number of people who have autism in Delaware because not all individuals affected by autism – whether children or adults –utilize public systems so that they can be accurately tracked.

 Here are some numbers to consider: